 - Find a local Dermatologist in your town

 Where can I have Mohs surgery, and how long does the surgery take?

 Mohs micrographic surgery is usually performed in an outpatient setting like a doctor's office and under local anesthetic (lidocaine).
 Sometimes the procedure may be performed in an outpatient surgical center with the assistance of an anesthesiologist.
 Rarely, it is performed in an inpatient hospital setting.

-You are generally in the medical office for several hours (average two to seven hours) on the day of your Mohs procedure.
+You are generally in the medical office for several hours on the day of your Mohs procedure.
 Depending on how large or difficult your skin cancer is, different numbers of levels may be required to achieve clearance.
 Mohs requires your patience and your doctor's careful effort and skill.
 It is not always possible to predict ahead of time how many hours your specific procedure will take.
 Most patients leave their day's schedule open to allow for adequate time to complete their Mohs procedures.